From Stress to Strength: A Practical Approach to Improving Men's Mental Health

 Although these maxims are harmful, they often act as guidelines.
 Men follow them to feel a sense of belonging and direction.

-Unfortunately, these crude life instructions send many down the path of isolation, leading to a lonely existence.
+Unfortunately, these crude life instructions send many towards a path of isolation, and a lonely existence.

 Personal Experience: Adjusting to Parenthood and Relocation